KimGyunYeop/Unit_Initalize_and_Weight_Activation/README.md

 This repository is experiment code of "How to Insert Additional Layer Between Middle Layer of Pre-Trained Model"

 T5_transformers.py, Debertav2_transformers.py, modeling_vit.py are files that partially modify the code of transformer github(https://github.com/huggingface/transformers).
+If you want to check the modified parts(for proposed method) in these files, you can easily check them by searching using "unit" as keywords.

 ## Usage
 Detailed hyperparameters of each experiment are found in parse_args() at utils.py